Hi there Forex Traders!

 Other trade calls, which were not taken by WET account due to normal risk management parameters, were GBPUSD +2, GBPCHF +2, EURNZD +1.7, AUDJPY +2, NZDUSD +1.3, AUDNZD 0, NZDUSD 0, CADJPY 0 (excluding the 6 trade calls that all went for +2 during FOMC).
 Take a look here at our trading room for more details.

-Once the Forex market is a trend, the end will one day unfold and the trend will stop.
-But how will it stop and when?
-Will it make a small pullback or a big retracement, or will the currency pair make a reversal in fact?
-These questions are difficult to answer and that is why with the trend trading has higher statistical odds of success.
-And that is why when trading trend reversals, the Forex trader needs to have a trend reversal trading strategy to offset the lower odds of trading success with higher reward to risk ratios in order to retain and remain profitable (unless a trader has a proven method which allows for lower r:r).
+This is why trend trading has higher statistical odds of success.
+And that is why when trading trend reversals, the Forex trader needs to have a trend reversal trading strategy to offset the lower odds of trading success.
+You need a higher reward to risk ratios in order to retain and remain profitable (unless a trader has a proven method which allows for lower r:r).

-Trading trend reversals are usually speaking only recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
-Until then, focusing on with the trend setups is the basic premise and the reason is simple: trading with the trend is already tough enough. 😉 First trend trading needs to be mastered.
+Trading trend reversals are usually recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
+Until then, focusing on trend setups is the basic premise.
+The reason is simple: trading with the trend is already tough enough.
+First trend trading needs to be mastered.

 Focusing on the trend trades is NOT as easy as it might seem.
 Why?
-Many Forex traders want to be in a trade right now and right here and trade the Forex regardless of whether the market is set up sufficiently for their edge to materialize.
+Many Forex traders want to be in a trade right now.
+Many traders trade the Forex regardless of whether the market is set up sufficiently for their edge to materialize.
 Missing a trade is often unbearable for a trader, but chasing the market is hazardous for the equity curve and profitability.
 Other potential reasons for that could be a lack of trust in the trend and the attractiveness of picking a top or bottom.
 However, the middle 60-80% of the trend is the real juicy part traders should be targeting.